-Paying down each of your credit card balances below 30 percent of the available credit line and making on-time payments are the best ways to improve your score, says Jason Bates, director of sales, purchase division, at American Financing, a national mortgage lender based in Aurora, Colorado.
+Paying down each of your credit cards below 30 percent of the available credit and making on-time payments are the best ways to improve your score, says Jason Bates, director of sales, purchase division, at American Financing, a national mortgage lender based in Aurora, Colorado.

 Having a solid credit score tells lenders you can be trusted to pay your debts on time, so they’ll be comfortable doing business with you and will offer you favorable rates to seal the deal.